Dropbox for Business

 Penn Shield and Dropbox logo

-Dropbox for Business is a cloud storage and collaboration service available to full-time faculty, staff, and students.
+Dropbox for Business is a cloud storage and collaboration service available to full-time faculty and staff.
 It allows you to access, store, synchronize, and share documents from any device.
 You can log in with your PennKey and password.

 Benefits and Features